Question ID : 191

 iscobol.jdbc.url=jdbc:oracle:thin:user/password@//mach-1:1521/mach1

-replacing username/password with the actual username and password
+replacing username/password with your actual username and password

 In this example, mach-1 is the hostname and mach1 is the service name.